-While attending college your main focus is being successful in your academic studies, but you do still have bills to pay.
-College expenses continue to increase so most students turn to a side job for help.
+While attending college, your main focus is being successful in your academic studies, but you do still have bills to pay.
+College expenses continue to increase so many students turn to a side job for help!

 Since it is difficult having a full-time schedule and working, a side job is the perfect way to help pay your bills without having to take a lot of time away from your classes.

 Having a side job is a great way to earn money without having to work forty hours a week.
-Plus, most side jobs allow you to work when you can and you are able to take days off when needed.
+Plus, most side jobs allow you to work when you can and take days off when needed.

-Below you will find a list of options of the best jobs for college students (both on-campus and off campus).
+Below, you will find a list of options for the best jobs for college students (both on-campus and off campus).

 Best Gigs For College Students